 When registering your account at Incogni, you’ll be prompted to subscribe to utilize the service fully.
 At the time of writing our Incogni review, the company offered two subscription options – monthly and annually.
 The pricing is pretty straightforward, without any tiers or other complicated plans that would confuse the customers.

 A monthly subscription for Incogni costs $11.49, while an annual subscription is $69.48.
 Effectively, you get a 50% discount on the Incogni subscription if you decide to pay for the whole year instead of each month separately, bringing the price down to just $5.79/mo.
+Furthermore, by using the code INCOGNI60, you can nab a 60% discount for the annual subscription, driving the price down even further to a mere $4.63 per month.

 There aren’t any additional fees for this service, which is commendable.
 You can use your credit/debit card or PayPal account to pay for your subscription, and the website accepts payments in USD, EUR, GBP, and CAD.